ArrowheadFramework/ahfc-broker-quorum-jsonrpc-ws/source/main/arrowhead/spec/SD.md

 ### 2.1.
 BrokerAccounting

 The `BrokerAccounting` service accounts for past exchange events as well as the identity it uses to represent its consumer.
-The services provides no sophisticated analytical capabilities; it serves lists of `Exchange`, `Party` objects in response to coarse-grained queries.
+The services provides no sophisticated analytical capabilities; it serves lists of `Exchange` or `Party` objects in response to coarse-grained queries.
-The data served could, however, be used as input to any kind of analysis system.

 ![](fig/service_broker_accounting.svg)